 Disease control and symptoms management have their place, and I have benefited, and suffered, from both, but they must never be confused with health care.
 It is crucial to defend the right of people to know the difference between health care and medical care, and to be able to make an informed choice between them.

 Just before Christmas, 2005, my life was about to change.
 One of my friends told me about “… an amazing food supplement called Serrapeptase“.
 As part of my research, at the time, I learnt about the work of the author, broadcaster and natural health advocate, Robert Redfern, The Serrapeptase Guy.
-Amongst the information, which I found were highlights from interviews, which Robert had given to The Power Hour Radio Show.
-These recordings were a true gift to me because reading was very difficult for me; they enabled me to find the information, which would change my life.
-In a very few weeks, the show was to become the integral part of my own story, which it still is today.
+Amongst the information, which I found were highlights from interviews, which Robert had given to Radio Show.
+These recordings were a real gift to me because reading was challenging for me; they enabled me to find the information, which would change my life.
+In a very few weeks, the show was to become an integral part of my own story, which it still is today.

 On January 3, 2006, with my sceptic’s hat firmly on my head, I took Serrapeptase for the first time, sat back, and waited for the results.
 I did not have to wait for long.
-Within just 48 hours, my lungs began to clear and over the following few days my lung capacity improved and stabilised.
-In the following weeks, my heart rate returned to normal and stabilised and my digestive system returned to normal.
-Before the end of February 2006, I was able to stop taking all my prescription medications and my condition has been stable and continued to improve since then.
+Within just 48 hours, my lungs began to clear and over the following few days, my lung capacity improved and stabilised.
+In the following weeks, my heart rate returned to normal and remained stable, and my digestive system returned to normal.
+Before the end of February 2006, I was able to stop taking all my prescription medication, and my condition has been stable and continued to improve since then.

-I want to understand the processes by which a proteolytic enzyme, Serrapeptase, started and sustained, what I am certain is a life-saving cascade of changes, by which I have returned to and surpassed the good health I once enjoyed.
+I want to understand the processes by which a proteolytic enzyme, Serrapeptase, started and sustained, what I am sure is a life-saving cascade of changes, by which I have returned to and surpassed the excellent health I once enjoyed.